 - Since Microsoft maintains a massive database of drivers through the update service, it will install the driver as well.

-That concludes our suggestions that can help you resolve the problem — Cant print documents, Printer Driver is unavailable in Windows 11/10.
+That concludes our suggestions that can help you resolve the problem — Cant print documents, Printer or Scanner Driver is unavailable in Windows 11/10.